 Pulse can't connect to your WiFi-network.
 This might be caused by an error in your router.
 Try to restart your router by disconnecting the power supply for 30 seconds and then reconnect it again.

 Pulse is not able to contact our servers.
 This might be caused by an aggressive firewall or an error on your router and/or modem.
 Try to restart the router and/or modem by disconnecting the power supply for 30 seconds and then reconnect it.

-If you encounter other light combinations or have any problems with our product, please contact us, preferably in the app or via email to firstname.lastname@example.org.
+If you encounter other light combinations than the once we have mentioned, or have any problems with our product, please contact us, preferably in the app or via email to email@example.com.
 If you are having any problems during pairing, first try again.
 We are happy to help! 😄